Burkina Faso–Ivory Coast border

-The Burkina Faso–Ivory Coast border is 545 km (339 m) in length and runs from the tripoint with Mali in the west to the tripoint with Ghana in the east.
+The Burkina Faso–Ivory Coast border is 545 km (or 339 mi) in length and runs from the tripoint with Mali in the west to the tripoint with Ghana in the east.

 Description

 The border starts in the west at the tripoint with Mali on the Léraba river; the border then follows this river, and then the Kamoe, as they flow south-eastwards.
 The border then turns eastwards, proceeding via various rivers (such as the Keleworo, Kanba and Koulbi) and irregular overland lines to the tripoint with Ghana in the east on the Black Volta river.